pandas-dev/pandas/doc/source/gotchas.rst

        molasses.
 However consider the fact that many tables on the web are not big enough for the parsing algorithm runtime to matter.
-It is more likely that the bottleneck will be in the process of reading the raw text from the url over the web, i.e., IO (input-output).
+It is more likely that the bottleneck will be in the process of reading the raw text from the URL over the web, i.e., IO (input-output).
 For very large tables, this might not be true.

 **Issues with using** |Anaconda|_